digipres/publications/ipres/ipres-2009/papers/are-you-ready-assessing-whether-organisations-are-prepared-for-d.md

   solutions).
 It also shows that there is a new challenge emerging: moving from running digital preservation projects to embedding the processes within their organisations. '
 creators:
-- Sinclair, Pauline
+- Pauline Sinclair
-- Sharpe, Robert
+- Robert Sharpe
-- Keen, Ann
+- Ann Keen
-- Jardine, Lewis
+- Lewis Jardine
-- Humphreys, Jane
+- Jane Humphreys
-- Farquhar, Adam
+- Adam Farquhar
-- Duckworth, James
+- James Duckworth
-- Billenness, Clive
+- Clive Billenness
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294014/download
 grand_parent: iPRES